 the rover, high power, low power and QRP categories).
 Under the new

-system I won another 18 contests nationally as a rover and six in the QRP
+system I won another 18 contests nationally as a rover and seven in the QRP

 portable category, setting scoring records for the January, June and September

 above) was the realization of a longtime dream: to have a good non-portable